Ben Bernanke Is Right About Interconnective Innovation

 I know that Earth is finite.
 I know that in some limited sense Malthus — my great intellectual nemesis, albeit one who has been proven wrong and wrong again and again — could be proven right.
 Earth’s resources are limited simply by the fact that Earth is a limited space.
 If we don’t leave Earth behind, and we continue to expand we will hit Earth’s limits, if not by the end of the century (unlikely, in my view) then by the end of the millennium.

 But my key message on this subject is this: Malthus will only ever be proven right if we screw up.
 It’s a big expansive universe, and we are smart, flexible, ingenious creatures.
 We don’t know how big, but the amount of resources out there seem far, far beyond the scope of the human imagination.
 Malthus will always be there with us, a shackle around our necks, forewarning us not to be too gluttonous, or to expand too far too fast, and to maintain an awareness of our access to resources, particularly water and sustenance.
 Forewarning us, I might add, of the dangers of our own arrogance.
-But resource pressures are something we can always conquer without resorting to the kind of nasty authoritarianism that so often passes for “environmentalism” today.
+But resource pressures are something we can always conquer without resorting to any kind of nasty authoritarianism.

 For just as I expected — and not a moment too soon — a cohort of the wealthy are putting their economic weight behind the idea of going out and getting more resources.